stakater/kubestackplus-docs/content/for-developers/enable-alerts-for-your-application.md

 Now that we have enabled metrics for our application the previous section, let's create alerts for it.

-Metrics endpoints are scraped via ServiceMonitor by Prometheus
+Metrics endpoints are scraped via ServiceMonitor by Prometheus.
+Prometheus is already installed on your SAAP cluster.

 ## Metrics endpoints are scraped via ServiceMonitor by Prometheus

-The Prometheus Operator includes a Custom Resource Definition that allows the definition of the ServiceMonitor.
-The ServiceMonitor is used to define an application you wish to scrape metrics from, the controller will action the ServiceMonitors we define and automatically build the required Prometheus configuration.
+To scrape metrics from an endpoint, we use a service monitor.

 Example ServiceMonitor: